 “We’ve never seen water this high,” Missouri Gov. Jay Nixon said.
 “The Meramec River is going to be 4 feet over its historic level.”

-At its peak, the Mississippi should be at its highest level ever, Nixon said, beating the highest level of the great flood of 1993, the benchmark for flood catastrophes in the region.
+At its peak, the Mississippi should be at its highest level ever, Missouri Gov. Jay Nixon has said, beating the highest level of the great flood of 1993, the benchmark for flood catastrophes in the region.

 “That’s why we’ve got a state of emergency,” he said.
 But it is expected to drain off rapidly, so he is hopeful the cleanup phase will begin soon.